 4x4 neighborhood in Carova

-On cloudy days, vacationers can easily take an excursion a few miles off the sand to Corolla and Duck and enjoy an afternoon of shopping, sightseeing at the Currituck Lighthouse and Whalehead in Historic Corolla, and an evening of dining and drinks before heading back home to Carova.
+On cloudy days, Carova vacationers can easily take an excursion a few miles off the sand to Corolla and Duck and enjoy an afternoon of shopping, sightseeing at the Currituck Lighthouse and Whalehead in Historic Corolla, and an evening of dining and drinks before heading back up the beach.

 For Carova day-trippers without 4WD access, guided tours are available seasonally to ride along the beaches and look for wild mustangs.
 Seasonal Jeep tours and rentals are also available.